Manson Murders, 50 Years - August 9, 1969...

 "What do you do now between our potlucks?"

-“Nah, not really.
-Business stresses, well, I’ve left them all behind.
+"Nah, not really.
+Business stresses.
+I've left them all behind.
 I choose to enjoy myself these days.
-I never did enough of that when I was here, you know, always trying to climb some business and social ladder that never really meant a thing to me in the end.
-I’m not doing that any more.
-Now I cherish what’s truly important.”
-Jay reaches for Sharon’s hand and their eyes glisten.
+I never did enough of that when I was here, always trying to climb some business or social ladder that in the end was meaningless.
+Now I cherish what's truly important."
+Jay reaches for Sharon's hand and their eyes glisten.

 "You still working with horses?" asks Jay of Shorty.

-“Yeah, mostly.
-I’m at peace when caring for those critters.
-I brush ’em, feed and water ’em like I did at Spahn’s Ranch, and they like me for it, and they don’t talk back.
-Can’t say the same for people,” Donald says, chuckling.
-“It doesn’t take much to make me content, Jay.
+"Yeah, mostly.
+I'm at peace when caring for those critters.
+I brush 'em, feed, and water 'em like I did at Spahn's.
+And they like me for it.
+Horses don't talk back.
+They don't betray you or hurt you.
+I can't say the same for some people."
+Donald chuckles.
+"It doesn't take much to make me content, Jay.
 It never did.
-I was never any threat to anyone, you know, well, not really.
-Think people got the wrong idea about me, due to my size or that I would sometimes spout off before thinking.
-Turns out spouting off can get you killed.”
+I was never any threat to anyone.
+Well, not really.
+Think people got the wrong idea about me, because of my size, or that I would sometimes spout off before thinking.
+Turns out spouting off can get you killed."

-Jay and Donald clap sober eyes across Gary’s dining table, and the pair become silent… the uncomfortable pause broken by Jay offering to fill Shorty’s glass.
-Donald hates wine but he never admits that to Jay, never one to hurt feelings.
-Besides, everything since the end of August ’69 tastes like a good old American beer to Shorty anyhow.
+Jay and Shorty clap sober eyes across the table.
+The uncomfortable silence broken when Jay offers to fill Shorty's glass.
+Donald Shea hates wine, but he never admits it to Jay, never one to hurt feelings.
+Besides, everything since September 26th, 1969, tastes like a good old American beer to Shorty, anyhow.
+There are benefits to living "up there."

-“Your place looks great, Gary.
-This must be such a retreat for you from all the din at UC Berkeley, huh?” asks Gibby.
+"Your place looks great, Gary.
+This must be such a pleasant retreat for you from all the din at UC Berkeley, huh?" asks Gibby.
+The Folger coffee heiress always show up to these potlucks so well dressed… in anything but white.

-“Yeah.
-It’s only here that I can think, you know, or write music, or play my guitar.
-Be myself.
-Luckily for us, we get to ‘see’ my house as it was in ’69.
-I get that the new owners have improved on it since then, but you know, for me, my eyes only see my long ago pad.
-Sometimes it’s good to not see into the future.”
+"Yeah.
+It's only here I can think or write music or play my guitar.
+Be myself, really.
+Luckily for us, we get to see my house as it was in '69.
+The new owners have improved on it since then.
+But for me, my eyes only see my long ago pad.
+Sometimes it's good not to see into the future."

-Gary sidles up to one of the walls, crouches down and tries to wipe away some lingering red stains but the stains won’t disappear.
+They watch as Gary rises from the table, walks over to the exterior wall, and tries to wipe away lingering red stains with his napkin.
+The stains won't disappear.

-Gibby ignores Gary’s disquieting words, refuses to look at the stains, and says, “I’m still reading the same paperback I had in bed with me that night.
-Darned if I don’t turn to a new page and the next thing I know, it’s back to that last page!”
-Gibby laughs and laughs, and Gary laughs, too, then a paralytic silence overtakes.
+Gibby turns away.
+She has no tolerance for red stains.
+She leans in, takes a sip of white wine, and says, "I'm still reading the same paperback I had in bed with me that night.
+Darned if I don't turn to a new page and the next thing I know, it's back to the last page!"
+Gibby laughs and laughs.

 Clearing her throat, Gibby adds, "Have some more ziti, Gary.
 Rosemary outdid herself this year!"

-“Don’t mind if I do,” returning to the table to grab the casserole dish.
+"Don't mind if I do."
+Gary returns to the table to accept the casserole dish.
 The two of them gobble down another helping.
-The act of eating, slowly drowning their disturbing thoughts.
+Eating kills disturbing thoughts.

 At the other end of the table, Voytek and Sharon are seen leaning into one another, quietly exchanging stories on being parents.
 "How is Bartek doing these days, V?"